owlchester/kanka-docs/docs/source/guides/bulk.md

 # Bulk

 **Bulking** in the context of Kanka isn't related to getting big and muscular, but has the same effect on your worldbuilding.
 Bulking is the concept of applying something to multiple entities at a same time.
+This is sometimes also known as mass applying.

 When viewing a list of entities, for example the campaign's events, and using the [grid view](/guides/lists), a checkbox is visible to the left of each row.
 Selecting one activates the **bulk** menu at the bottom of the list.
+Note that all exept the bulk print option requires you to be an admin of the campaign.

 ![Bulk menu in lists](img/bulk-menu.png)